Comparison·Jun 15, 2026·12 min read

 Does Floowed have its own credit scoring model?

 No. Floowed is score-agnostic.
-Bring any score, including CRIF scores, FICO, Experian, Zest, CredoLab, Trusting Social, your local bureau, or your internal model.
+Bring any score, or your own model, absorbed unchanged: CRIF scores, FICO, Experian, Zest, CredoLab, Trusting Social, your local bureau, or your internal model.
 Floowed orchestrates them as inputs to the policy.
 We do not compete with scoring vendors, we use them.

 What about regulatory audit requirements?